Data-Science-Center-UB/Data-Science-OER-Guide-Geosciences/README.md

 # Data Science OER Guide: Geosciences 🌐

-This repository offers a **curated collection of metadata** - that is, organized links and brief descriptions pointing to platforms that help geoscientists easily discover **open educational resources (OER)**, such as training materials and software tutorials related to data science.
+This repository offers a **curated collection of metadata** - that is, organized links and brief descriptions pointing to platforms that help geoscientists easily discover **open educational resources (OER)**,´or directly to such individual training materials related to data science.
+The emphasis is on data-science workflows using geoscience data.

-The **goal** of this repository is to promote access to learning opportunities, reduce redundancy in training material development, and support reproducible, open science in the geosciences.
-With the broad and growing array of platforms and content types, it’s often challenging to find materials directly relevant to geoscientific work.
+The goal of this repository is to promote access to learning opportunities, reduce redundancy in training material development, and support reproducible, open science in the geosciences.

-**Additional sources** of OERs not directly listed in this repository include YouTube channels, peer-reviewed scientific journals (e.g. tutorial-style articles or methods papers) and workbooks.
+Additional sources of OERs not directly listed in this repository include YouTube channels and peer-reviewed scientific journals (e.g., tutorial-style articles or methods papers).

 ---

 ## Learning platforms & educational hubs

-These platforms provide access to OERs such as tutorials, courses, webinars, blog posts, and other training materials at the intersection of geosciences and data science.
+These platforms provide access to OERs at the intersection of geosciences and data science.
 Some are dedicated to geoscience-specific content, while others are multidisciplinary and contain relevant resources.
 Many allow filtering by keywords such as `geoscience`, `hydrology`, or `remote sensing`.

 ### Geoscience-focused platforms

 | Name | Provider | Brief Description |
 |------|----------|-------------------|